Jiaxing railway station: Stations

 At the beginning of its establishment, the station had an ascending platform with a length of 198 meters and a width of 9 meters; an island platform with a length of 195 meters and a width of 8 meters, and a tunnel crossing the track.
-At the end of 2007, a new side-type high platform platform 5 was built, and the existing platform 1 was raised at the same time .In 2020, the station will be rebuilt to separate the uplink and downlink main lines, and two arrival and departure lines will be set in each direction.
+At the end of 2007, a new side-type high platform 5 was built, and the existing platform 1 was raised at the same time.
+In 2020, the station will be rebuilt to separate the uplink and downlink main lines, and two arrival and departure lines will be set in each direction.
 Between the north and south station buildings and each platform, there is a 4-meter-wide entry and exit tunnel.

 around the station

 In addition to the station building and station yard project, the renovation project of Jiaxing Station also includes the renovation of surrounding areas.
 Among them, the North Square connects the People's Park through artificial forestation, forming a "railway station in the forest"; a "dome"-shaped public commercial facility "Yu Jue" will be built near the South Square.
 In addition, the renovation project will also repair and transform the four cultural relics buildings in Xuangong Lane on the west side of the existing station into a historic district.